List of characters in the Breaking Bad franchise: Skyler White

 Skyler White (née Lambert) (played by Anna Gunn) is Walter's wife.
 She has had several meager sources of income: writing short stories, selling items on eBay, working as a bookkeeper, and ultimately helping her husband launder money.
 Skyler and Walter have a son, Walter Jr., and an infant daughter, Holly.
-Skyler loves Walter very much, but their marriage becomes increasingly strained due to his unexplained absences and bizarre behavior, ultimately leading to their separation.
+Skyler and Walt's marriage becomes increasingly strained due to his unexplained absences and bizarre behavior, ultimately leading to their separation.
 In season 3, she deduces that Walter is a drug dealer, resolving to divorce him and keep him away from their children.
 Yet, when Walter implores her to understand his reasons for manufacturing meth, Skyler relents in her opposition to his presence within their home.
 She also begins getting involved in Walter's criminal life, using his money to pay for her brother-in-law Hank's medical bills following an attack on his life.
-After meeting Saul Goodman, Skyler concocts a plan to feasibly launder Walter's money through a car wash where he had recently moonlighted.
+After meeting Saul Goodman, Skyler concocts a plan to feasibly launder Walter's money through a car wash where he had recently worked part time.
 The plan is successful, and in seasons 4 and 5, Skyler launders Walter's money through the car wash, though she remains deeply unhappy about their situation.
-In the final 2 seasons, she is conflicted about her worry for and fear of Walter given that he is slowly becoming more of a "hardened criminal.
+In the final 2 seasons, she becomes increasingly fearful of Walter given that he is slowly becoming more of a hardened criminal.
 After Walter kills Gus Fring, Skyler's fears are fully realized, and she attempts to distance their children from her and Walter, staging a suicide attempt so that Hank and her sister Marie will temporarily take their children in.
 She tells Walter that she will be a complicit partner in whatever capacity so long as their children are not living with them.
-When Walter quits the drug business, he and Skyler begin rebuilding their relationship, even having the children return.
+When Walter quits the drug business, he and Skyler begin rebuilding their relationship and their family life until Hank discovers Walt is Heisenberg.
 When in the episode "Buried", Skyler's DEA brother-in-law Hank tells her he is on to Walt but needs her help to provide sufficient evidence to build a successful case, Skyler replies that she needs a lawyer and later tells Walt they should remain quiet.
 When Hank is killed, she and Walter fight, and he abducts Holly.
 Walter uses this as a chance to exonerate Skyler in the eyes of the law, absolving her of any complicity during his drug operations.
 She is permitted to keep their children; however, she is told that she must find valuable information for the authorities to use against Walter.
 In the series finale, Walter visits Skyler a final time, admitting to her that his meth business was for him rather than the family; he provides her with the coordinates of Hank and Steve Gomez's whereabouts, imploring her to use them as her escape from his ordeal.

 In the episode "Breaking Bad" of Better Call Saul, Skyler is mentioned to have gotten a successful plea deal with the prosecutors.